 1. Not all Pilates instructors are created equal.

 Well, not all Pilates instructors are trained equally.
-There’s all sorts of training that range from a weekend course (*cringe*) to a Diploma level course.
-Generally you want the latter.
-An instructor with a health background is useful (e.g OT, Physio, Ex Phys) and an instructor with a health background plus a diploma level certificate starts pointing to Gold Standard training.
+There are all sorts of training that range from a weekend course (*cringe*) to a Diploma level course.
+Generally, you want the latter.
+An instructor with a health background is useful (e.g OT, Physio, Ex Phys) and an instructor with a health background plus a diploma-level certificate starts pointing to Gold Standard training.
 Don’t be afraid to ask the credentials of your teachers!
-Training matters, instructors should be hands on, knowledgable and correcting your alignment as you exercise.
+Training matters, instructors should be hands-on, knowledgable and correcting your alignment as you exercise.

 Some studios are more classic with their approach to Pilates with class sizes generally no larger than four people and with a personalised approach tailored for your body.
 You will still receive a great workout but you’ll also know that it’s one that is working on correcting alignment for your body and mind.
 Pilates is all about efficiency of movement, which translates to an efficient workout.

 Generally, as a rule with Pilates, you get what you pay for.
 For some studios, you can expect to pay a cheaper price when you have 10 people in a class doing the same thing on a reformer as opposed to a semi-private class of four.
 Just the same, an instructor with less than 6 months of training will (hopefully) be charging less than the instructors who have 12mths+ of training added to their years of experience.
 Makes sense right?
 If you want a gym-style class, you’ll pay a gym-style price.
 If you want the quality and results of classic Pilates you’ll pay the higher price, but ultimately, you’ll be getting a more efficient workout with premium results for your body.